bewagner/bewagner.github.io/_posts/2020-05-02-cmake-fetchcontent.md

 summary:    How to replace git submodules with a built-in CMake feature
 categories: programming
 ---
 In this post, we will talk about dependency management in C++.
-In particular, we will introduce `FetchContent`, a rather new CMake feature!
+In particular, we introduce `FetchContent`, a CMake feature that should get more love!

 We start with an overview of dependency management for C++ applications.